pathology

 Read More »

 A benign phyllodes tumor is a rare, non-cancerous breast tumor that arises from the stroma (supportive connective tissue) within the breast.
-Unlike malignant or borderline types, benign phyllodes tumors grow slowly.
+Unlike borderline or malignant types, benign phyllodes tumors grow slowly.
 They do not spread beyond their original location or to other parts of the body.
-What causes benign phyllodes tumors?
-The exact cause of …
+What causes a benign phyllodes tumors?
+The exact cause …

 Read More »